 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2032 and it can be renewed in accordance with law.
+The current charter expires on June 30, 2033.
+It can be renewed for additional terms in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in Hialeah, Florida for students from ninth through twelfth grade.
-These financial statements are for the year ended June 30, 2024, when on average 1,012 students were enrolled for the school year.
+The School is located in Hialeah, Florida for students from sixth through eighth grade.
+These financial statements are for the year ended June 30, 2024, when on average 772 students were enrolled for the school year.